grymmjack/ableton-deepmind12/README.md

-# User Remote Script for Ableton Live and the Behringer DeepMind 12
+# User Remote Script for Ableton Live and Behringer DeepMind 12

 ## How the script works
 The way that this script works requires you to configure your DeepMind 12 to use CC messages in whatever protocol you're connected with (MIDI, USB).